 The Gorgon Gas Project is the largest single resource development in Australian history, comprising 18 gas wells, providing gas to the Barrow Island gas treatment and liquefaction facilities via a series of subsea gathering systems and underground pipelines.
-The destination plant consists of 3 liquefied natural gas (LNG) trains, with a combined capacity of 15 million tonnes per annum.
+The destination plant consists of 3 liquefied natural gas (LNG) trains, with a combined capacity of 15 million tons per annum.

 In order to meet demanding construction timelines Gorgon are implementing a Pre-Assembled Rack (PAR) modules construction system, where huge components of the LNG Processing plant are preassembled off-site and delivered to Barrow Island, where they are put together like massive building blogs.
-There are 52 PAR’s scheduled for delivery to Barrow Island, with some as large as 6000 tonnes.
+There are 52 PAR’s scheduled for delivery to Barrow Island, with some as large as 6000 tones.

 PAR’s are shipped from Hyundai Heavy Industries’ Ulsan Shipyard in South Korea, the largest of its kind in the world.

 EnerMech were tasked with the fast deployment of a team of EEHA Specialists to Korea to perform EEHA inspections.
 The teams were required to perform over 1,800 inspections on a number of modules to ensure they were up to Australian Standards, specifically, Electrical Installation Inspections and Maintenance in Explosive Atmospheres AS/NZS 60079.17 and Electrical Installations AS/NZS 3000:2017 prior to shipment to the Gorgon Project in Northwest West Australia.